 It really can be hard to find a venue that sticks out from the rest – trust us!
-From barns to manor houses to mills to the truly weird and wonderful – we’ve found all the most unusual wedding venues – all to make your wedding day planning a little bit easier.
+From barns to manor houses to mills to the truly weird and wonderful – we’ve found all the most unique wedding venues – all to make your wedding day planning a little bit easier.
 You want unique?
 You’ve got it!

 And if you fancy searching some more, head over to our Wedding Venue Search and click ‘Unique’ in the filters for some more one-of-a-kind venues!

 One of our favourite rustic venues is a totally unique llama farm!
 The Wellbeing Farm is an eco-friendly and animal-focused setting where your guests sit on hay bales and llamas with bow ties feature in your wedding photos – what else could you want for a more memorable day?

 Not only is Marleybrook House a beautiful 17th Century farmhouse, but it holds an incredibly unique secret – it’s own vintage fayre!
 You and your guests can be transported back in time by enjoying classic fairground rides in the most gorgeous countryside setting.

 Alongside South Farm‘s rustic barn buildings and Grade II listed farmhouse lies quirky Romany caravans and plenty of camping space for any adventurous guests!
 Throw cute piglets and a ride on a rickshaw in the mix, and you’re sure to be celebrating in the most unique way possible!